nicolasmarie1/pcvs/docs/source/basics/basic-use.rst

 ###########################

-For a short example of implementing test descriptions, please refer to the :ref:`Test-suite Layout` shown in the :ref:`Getting Started` guide.
+For a short example of implementing test descriptions, please refer to the :ref:`test-suite-layout` shown in the :ref:`getting-started` guide.
 A more detailed presentation of test description capabilities is available in its own documentation page.